QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 --------------------------------------------------------------

 Sometimes it can be useful to start an arbitrary program in a disposable.
 The disposable will stay running so long as the process which started the disposable has not exited.
-Some applications, such as GNOME Terminal, do not wait for the application to close before the process exits (details `here <https://github.com/QubesOS/qubes-issues/issues/2581#issuecomment-272664009>`__).
+Some applications, such as GNOME Terminal, do not wait for the application to close before the process exits (details :issue:`here <2581#issuecomment-272664009>`).
 Starting an arbitrary program can be done from an app qube by running

 .. code:: bash